strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 Customizing the admin is as simple as creating a file in the `./admin` folder of your app.
 You need to make sure the file you want to customize is at the same location in your `./admin` folder as it is in the `strapi-admin` package.
 For a reference you can look at the [source code](https://github.com/strapi/strapi/tree/master/packages/strapi-admin/admin).

 For the beta there are quite a lot of changes made to the admin.
-If you did customize things you will have to verifiy if the file still exists in the [source code](https://github.com/strapi/strapi/tree/master/packages/strapi-admin/admin) or find its new location.
+If you previously customized things you will have to verify if the file still exists in the [source code](https://github.com/strapi/strapi/tree/master/packages/strapi-admin/admin) or find its new location.

 ### Example

 You can modify the logo of the app by creating a file `./admin/src/assets/images/logo-strapi.png` to replace the admin logo.

-You can do the same with any file in the [source code](https://github.com/strapi/strapi/tree/master/packages/strapi-admin/admin) of the admin panel
+You can do the same with any file found in the [source code](https://github.com/strapi/strapi/tree/master/packages/strapi-admin/admin) of the admin panel

 ## Migrating your database

-The beta introduces a new `Administrator` model that has been created with the purpose of letting people access the Strapi's administration panel (in the short term this model is not editable).
-In this way, it replaces the previous `User` model from the `users-permissions` plugin.
+The beta introduces a new `Administrator` model created solely to allow user access to the Strapi administration panel (at this time this model is not editable).
+In this way, the `Administrator` model replaces the previous `User` model from the `users-permissions` plugin.
-With this new model, you now have a clear distinction between the people that are allowed to access the administration panel, and the users of the application you are building with Strapi.
+With this new model, you now have a clear distinction between the people that are allowed to access the administration panel, and the users of the application you built with Strapi.

-More practically, it means that you will have a new strapi_administrator collection that will be created automatically in your database.
+More practically, it means that a new `strapi_administrator` collection will be created automatically in your database.
-On startup, this table will be empty so, when migrating from alpha to beta, you can either create this new administrator user with the registeration page OR manually migrate your previous users with `administrator` role.
+On startup, the `strapi_administrator` table is empty, therefore when migrating from alpha to beta, you may either create a new administrator user with the registration page OR you may manually migrate your previous users with `administrator` role.

 ### Cleaning up the `users-permissions.users` collection